 All right.

-He was released because at the time you had to have two intelligence reports on a detainee in order to keep that detainee for further questioning and possible further uh detention.
+He was released because at the time, you had to have two intelligence reports on a detainee in order to keep that detainee for further questioning and possible further detention.

-Well, the the army had said they only had one report, which there were there were more.
+Well, the Army had said they only had one report, which there were more.

-But there's other things that that were in play in order for Monsor to get released.
+But there's other things that were in play in order for Monsor to get released.

-Anyway, so I end up wanting to question him, of course, to get more intel out of him, because uh um information in Intel is what runs uh counterinsurgency, which is what we were fighting at the time.
+Anyway, so I end up wanting to question him, of course, to get more intel out of him because information in Intel is what runs counterinsurgency, which is what we were fighting at the time.

-Um I told him I wanted some specific information, which was I wanted to know the uh others that were in play.
+And so fast forward to me taking Monsor out to the culvert to question him, I told him I wanted some specific information, which was I wanted to know the others that were in play.

-So you could protect your fellow soldiers from future attacks, uh like what you witnessed when you lost four guys in a day, two from your particular platoon.
+In other words, you wanted to learn what other people were involved in this al-Qaeda cell that were killing American soldiers so you could protect your fellow soldiers from future attacks like what you witnessed when you lost four guys in a day, two from your particular platoon.

 Right.